abhimita/process_lineage/README.md

 Each of the problem above requires graph traversal.
 Instead of reinventing the wheel, I will use one of Python's very well known package named `NetworkX`

 For visualizing the outcome of a graph operation, I will rely on DOT language.
-But instead of hand crafting DOT language script I will `pydot` to generate SVG documents which can be rendered in a browser.
+But instead of hand crafting DOT language script I will use `pydot` to generate SVG documents which can be rendered in a browser.

 Getting a large amount of real life data is useful.
 Most of task and workflow dependency data can be extracted from orchestration tools (e.g. Airflow or Azkaban) backend database.
-I will use Airflow's backend data, anonymize (task name, workflow name etc) and put them in a CSV file so that no business secret is exposed.
+I will use Airflow's backend data, anonymize (task name, workflow name etc) and put them in a CSV file.

 ### References